danielf191/liopoly/README.md

 # liopoly
-Game of Monopoly (in progress) - danielf191, saahask
+Game of Monopoly (in progress) - by danielf191, 22saahask